HIMS

 Why did Hims & Hers stock rally this week?

-Reporting indicated the FDA will reassess restrictions on compounded peptides, a category that includes semaglutide-class GLP-1s.
-Health and Human Services Secretary Robert F. Kennedy Jr. publicly signaled a looser posture, and traders priced the review as incrementally positive for the HIMS weight-loss franchise.
+Reports indicated the FDA will reassess restrictions on compounded peptides, a category that includes semaglutide-class GLP-1s.
+HHS Secretary Robert F. Kennedy Jr. publicly signaled a looser posture, and traders priced the review as incrementally positive for the HIMS weight-loss franchise.
 No formal rule change has been issued.

 Where does HIMS trade relative to analyst targets?